Tech rout deepens, Nasdaq set for worst two-day fall since March

 The run-up to the Nov.
 3 U.S. presidential election is also expected to add to the volatility.

-Wall Street's fear gauge .VIX hit a more than 11-week high earlier in the session.
+Wall Street's fear gauge .VIX, after hitting a more than 11-week high in late morning trading, was last down 93 points at 32.67.

-Declining issues outnumbered advancers for a 2.26-to-1 ratio on the NYSE and for a 2.76-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancing ones on the NYSE by a 1.79-to-1 ratio; on Nasdaq, a 2.16-to-1 ratio favored decliners.

-The S&P index recorded no new 52-week highs and one new low, while the Nasdaq recorded 19 new highs and 84 new lows.
+The S&P 500 posted no new 52-week highs and 1 new low; the Nasdaq Composite recorded 21 new highs and 87 new lows.

 Growth stocks' record dominance on Wall Streethttps://tmsnrt.rs/3325kcV

-(Reporting by Medha Singh in Bengaluru; Editing by Sagarika Jaisinghani and Arun Koyyur)
+(Reporting by Sinead Carew in New York Additional reporting by Medha Singh in Bengaluru Editing by Arun Koyyur and Matthew Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.